 Breast Implant Surgery in Nashik

-Breast are a major factor constituting to a woman’s silhouette.
-It is a purely cosmetic procedure but in some cases, it can be used for a correctional purpose also.
-It helps in women gaining a silhouette they desire raising their self-confidence and solving their body image issues.
+Breasts are a major factor constituting a woman’s silhouette.
+Breast Augmentation is a purely cosmetic procedure but in some cases, it can be used for a correctional purpose also.
+It helps women gaining a silhouette they desire raising their self-confidence and solving their body image issues.

-The surgeon will decide everything about the surgery keeping in mind the requirements of the patients and the final outcome.
+Dr Nerkar will decide everything about the surgery keeping in mind your requirements and the final outcome.
 It is performed under general anesthesia on an outpatient basis.
 A patient can get back to non-strenuous work within a week of the surgery.

 Breast augmentation is a procedure to enlarge or change the shape of the breasts.